scienter/felis/README.md

 'number_in_beamlet' determines number of particles in a beamlet.
 It should be 2*(max harmony).

 There are multiple nodes definition such as 'z_nodes', 'energy_nodes', 'energySpread_nodes', 'emit_nodes' as long as selecting 'load_type=Polygon'.

+<br><br>
+## 4. Postprocess

+You may find 'felis/diag' derectory, which contains 'compile', 'felField.cpp' and 'felParticle.cpp'.

+Compilation will be done by typing 'sh compile'.
+The compiled file are 'felField' and 'felParticle'.

+Before compiling, change detail library path depending on your server.

+'felField.cpp' and 'felParticle.cpp' create text version output files based on field*.h5 and particle*.h5.
+And saved text output file can be plotted at 'GNUPLOT' program.

+After compiling, type './felField' or './felParticle', then some instruction will be shown.

+"felField division initial final step"

+"felParticle division initial final step skipCnt"

+'division' is for multiple steps for single calculation since normally field*.h5 and particle*.h5 are huge file.
+Because of memory issue, the code designed chunking access to hdf5 file.
+So the code does not need mpi process.

+'skipCnt' is for reducing number of particles in text file for same reason of memory issue.